 HOW DO THE PLUGINS FILTER OBJECTS INTO DIFFERENT DIRECTIONS

 The plugins use a geometry's front-face/back-face property to determine the orientation and categorization of the area data.
+Once inside the Daylight page, users will be able to identify the Daylight Page's North direction by locating the blue vector on the grid plane which is the 3D Visualizations North arrow.

 HOW TO CHECK ORIENTATION